 The Business School at Barton Peveril

-Barton Peveril Sixth Form College has secured planning permission for a new, £8.5 million building development project.
+Barton Peveril Sixth Form College has secured funding for its new, £9.5 million building development project.
 The College’s new development, The Business School, will allow the Hampshire-based establishment to broaden its educational offering to more of the county’s young people.

 The Business School will boast 28 new classrooms, student study spaces for independent and group work, and a new and larger reception for the College.
 The Business School at Barton Peveril is due to be completed by March 2023 following the approval of planning permission for the project, headed by Grayling Thomas Architects.